a-akimov/adyen-checkout-js-sdk-php-example/README.md

-# Checkout SDK PHP server example
+# Checkout Javascript SDK PHP server example

 ## This repository is for demo purposes only
 This PHP server example is intended to help developers to get quickly up and running with our Javascript SDK. <br/>